Dream Interpretation · Sleep Neuroscience · Somatic Decoding

 in the language of physical truth.

 Not symbols.
 Not metaphors your therapist needs to decode over several expensive sessions.
-Temperature.
-Weight.
-The specific quality of something present in the room that shouldn’t be there.
-After five years of reading the neuroscience of sleep, I can tell you this: the brain doesn’t reach for random images.
+After five years of reading the neuroscience of sleep: the brain doesn’t reach for random images.
 Every single one has a reason — and the reason is always in your actual life, not in a dream dictionary.

 You haven’t seen a real snake in years.
 But there it is at 3am — still, watchful, in the corner of a room that doesn’t quite exist.
 You wake up and your pulse is going.
 Not fear exactly.
 Something more like the specific alertness of a situation you haven’t yet decided what to do about.
 That’s the feeling.
 The snake is just what your brain reached for to package it.